ekliao/EricLiaoDigitalGarden/src/site/notes/Web publishing with Obsidian + Github + Netlify.md

 #paste/e

 ## Related resources
+- Another [short article in Chinese](https://anotherdayu.com/2022/4222/) that supposedly describes the same process. #todo/verify
+	- This is a brief translation of the very detailed official English [guide](https://dg-docs.ole.dev/getting-started/01-getting-started/) by the author of the Digital Garden plugin, hosted on a site enabled by the plugin itself.
+How apropos!
+	- The guide itself spans several steps and pages.
 - [How to Set Up a Digital Garden With Obsidian For Free](https://www.youtube.com/watch?v=kg-9n_A4Tf0) #todo Watch to see if it's a better step-by-step guide and alternative to Feng's article (this one).